EBS currency trading volumes soar in volatile January

-LONDON Foreign exchange spot volumes on the EBS platform rose 48 percent in January compared with the same month last year, averaging the equivalent of $130 billion (86 billion pounds) a day, parent company ICAP IAP.L said on Tuesday.
+LONDON Feb 3 Foreign exchange spot volumes on the EBS platform rose 48 percent in January compared with the same month last year, averaging the equivalent of $130 billion a day, parent company ICAP said on Tuesday.

 January was a turbulent month for the FX market, with a shock move on Jan.
 15 by the Swiss National Bank to scrap its more-than three-year-old franc cap against the euro setting in motion the most volatile day on major currency markets in the era of floating exchange rates.